BernatBC/CI/README.md

-# CI-FIB
+# CI
-Solucions a les pràctiques de CI de la FIB (Tardow 2021-2022)
+List of problems from the college subject: Computer Interfacing